ChenTong999/PECA-Net/README.md

-# PECA-Net
-A 3D medical image segmentation network combining CNN and attention mechanism.
+# A Hybrid Framework Integrating Paired External and Convolutional Attention for 3D Medical Image Segmentation